The Feasibility and Inevitability of Stealth Attacks: New stealth attack algorithms

+\begin{remark}[Choice of parameters] \normalfont The three parameters $\alpha,\delta$ and $\gamma$ should be chosen to strike a balance between attack success, compute time, and the size of the weights that the stealth attack creates.
+In particular, from the perspective of attack success \eqref{eq:probability_plain} is optimized when $\gamma$ and $\delta$ are close to $1$ and $\alpha$ is close to $0$.
+However, $\alpha$ and $\delta$ are restricted by the exact form of the map $\Phi$: they need to be chosen so that the set $\mathbb{S}_{n-1}(0,R\delta)$ is $\delta \alpha R$-input reachable for $\Phi$.
+Furthermore, the speed of executing $\mathcal{A}_0$ is also influenced by these choices with the complexity of solving \eqref{eq:trigger_condition_1} increasing as $\alpha$ decreases to $0$.
+The size of the weights chosen in \eqref{eq:adversarial_solution_parameters} is influenced by the choice of $\gamma$ so that the $L_2$ norm of the attack neuron weights grows like $O((1-\gamma)^{-1})$ for sigmoid $g$.
+Finally, the condition $(1+\alpha)\delta \leq 1$ ensures that the chosen trigger image $\bfu'$ has $\|\Phi(\bfu')\| \leq R$. \end{remark}

-\begin{remark}[Determinants of success and vulnerabilities] \normalfont Theorem \ref{thm:plain} establishes explicit connections between intended parameters of the trigger $\bfu'$ (expressed by $\Phi(\bfu')/R$ which is to be maintained within $\delta\alpha$ from $\bfx$), dimension $n$ of the AI's {\it latent} space, accuracy of solving (\ref{eq:finding_trigger_1}) (expressed by the value of $\alpha$ - the smaller the better), design parameter $\gamma\in(0,1)$ and $\delta\in(0,1]$, and {\it vulnerability} of general AI systems to stealth attacks.
+\begin{remark}[Determinants of success and vulnerabilities] \normalfont Theorem \ref{thm:plain} establishes explicit connections between intended parameters of the trigger $\bfu'$ (expressed by $\Phi(\bfu')/R$ which is to be maintained within $\delta\alpha$ from $\bfx$), dimension $n$ of the AI's {\it latent} space, accuracy of solving (\ref{eq:finding_trigger_1}) (expressed by the value of $\alpha$---the smaller the better), design parameters $\gamma\in(0,1)$ and $\delta\in(0,1]$, and {\it vulnerability} of general AI systems to stealth attacks.

-In general, the larger the value of $n$ for which solutions of (\ref{eq:finding_trigger_1}) can be found without increasing the values of $\alpha$, the higher the probability that the attack produced by Algorithm \ref{alg:plain} is successful.
-Similarly, the larger the value of $n$, the smaller the value of $\gamma$ required.
-Consequently, stealth attacks can be implemented with the smaller weights $\bfw$ and biases $b$.
-At the same time, if no explicit restrictions on $\delta$ and weights are imposed then Theorem \ref{thm:plain} suggests that if one picks $\delta=1$, $\gamma$ sufficiently close to $1$, and $\alpha$ sufficiently close to $0$, then subject to finding an appropriate solution of (\ref{eq:finding_trigger_1}) (c.f. the notion of reachability \cite{survey_sct_2020}), one can create stealth attacks whose probabilities of success {\it can be made arbitrary close to $1$ for any fixed $n$}.
+In general, the larger the value of $n$ for which solutions of (\ref{eq:finding_trigger_1}) can be found without increasing the value of $\alpha$, the higher the probability that the attack produced by Algorithm \ref{alg:plain} is successful.
+Similarly, for a given success probability bound, the larger the value of $n$, the smaller the value of $\gamma$ required, allowing stealth attacks to be implemented with smaller weights $\bfw$ and bias $b$.
+At the same time, if no explicit restrictions on $\delta$ and the weights are imposed then Theorem \ref{thm:plain} suggests that if one picks $\delta=1$, $\gamma$ sufficiently close to $1$, and $\alpha$ sufficiently close to $0$, subject to finding an appropriate solution of (\ref{eq:finding_trigger_1}) (c.f. the notion of reachability \cite{survey_sct_2020}), one can create stealth attacks whose probabilities of success {\it can be made arbitrarily close to $1$ for any fixed $n$}.
 Indeed, if $\alpha=0$ then the right-hand side of (\ref{eq:probability_plain_bound}) becomes